losparviero/Bypass-Paywalls-Telegram-Bot/README.md

 Docker container

-One cick deploy to cloud
+One click deploy to cloud

 Switch to Webhook

-Export to AWS Lambda Serverless function
+Export to AWS Lambda serverless function

 #### License